Window greasy

 Cleaning

-The answer to 'window greasy' is that greasy windows are typically caused by a buildup of dirt, grime, and oils from everyday use.
-Symptoms include a cloudy, hazy appearance and difficulty seeing through the glass.
-The good news is that greasy windows can usually be cleaned using DIY methods, but in some cases, you may need to call in a professional window cleaning service.
+The answer to 'window greasy' is that greasy windows are usually caused by a buildup of dirt, grime, and oils from cooking, smoke, or other environmental factors.
+Symptoms include a cloudy, hazy appearance and a sticky or oily feel to the glass.
+To solve this problem, you'll need to thoroughly clean the windows using a degreasing solution and elbow grease.

 Step-by-Step Guide